 You should have the best care possible—in the hospital and out.
-To help bring home health and hospice services to more patients and families, Wentworth-Douglass Hospital partnered with Amedisys, one of the leading home health and hospice providers in the country.
-Together we offer comprehensive at-home nursing, therapy and hospice services through Wentworth Homecare and Hospice.
+To help bring home health and hospice services to more patients and families, Wentworth-Douglass Hospital partnered with Amedisys to offer comprehensive at-home nursing, therapy and hospice services through Wentworth Homecare and Hospice.
+In 2013, Wentworth Homecare and Hospice was recognized as one of the top 500 Care Centers in the nation by HomeCare Elite.

 HOW DOES HOME HEALTH CARE WORK?